Skip to Content

 • X-ray

-It is important to remember that there are many different types of gastrointestinal cancers, and the screening and diagnostic process for each can vary greatly.
+It is important to remember that there are many different types of GI malignancies, and the screening and diagnostic process for each can vary greatly.

 Diagnosing GI cancers